 - Avoid discussing blame about the crash.
 At the scene of your accident, it’s not a good idea to get into an argument with the other driver, even if you believe strongly that he or she was at fault.
-On the flip side, do not say sorry, even out of politeness, as this can be mistaken for an admission of fault.
+On the flip side, do not say sorry, even out of politeness, as this can be mistaken for admission of fault.

 - Don’t describe your symptoms unnecessarily until you have a doctor’s report.
 It’s also important to avoid saying that you feel OK or think you’ll be fine.
-You won’t know that until your doctor gives you a thorough examination for invisible injuries like concussions and internal bleeding.
+You won’t know that until your doctor gives you a thorough examination of invisible injuries like concussions and internal bleeding.

 - Don’t talk to insurance companies until you have legal representation.
-Remember that insurance companies, both your own and the other driver’s, are businesses.
+Remember that insurance companies, both your own and the other drivers, are businesses.
 They want to maximize their profits, and they do that by not paying settlements.
 They may contact you and ask you for a statement.
 Don’t talk to them until you’ve discussed it with a lawyer.

 - Don’t settle without a lawyer on your side.
 Sometimes, insurance companies will immediately offer you a settlement after your crash.
 Again, their job is to make money, not pay money.
 This early settlement offer will likely be minimal compared to the total losses you will suffer.
 A lawyer can ensure you are not being taken advantage of.